liammyers/mech105-algorithms/Homework 22 - Simpsons/INFO.md

 # Homework 22 - Problem 1 Info
 ---
 Write a general MATLAB function for integrating experimental data using Simpson's 1/3 rule.
 Your function should check if there are an odd number of intervals, if there are, the trapezoidal rule should be used for the last interval.
-THe first line of your MATLAB function should look like:
+The first line of your MATLAB function should look like:

 `function I = Simpson(x,y)`